 Road trip!
-How to find the best places for dark sky night photos | Photofocus
+How to find the best places for dark sky night photos

+How do we find the best dark skies?
+How do we plan for night photos with Milky Ways?
+I’ll discuss some sites that will help you in this quest.

-Road trips are exciting.
+It’s worth it, after all Night photography road trips are exciting.
 The long drives, strange music, late night taco stands, the fascinating conversations.
-But if you do a little bit of homework, you can take a good road trip and make it epic.
+And if you do a little bit of homework, you can take a good road trip and make it epic.

-You don’t need to plan everything to within an inch of its life either.
+You don’t need to plan all your night sky endeavors to within an inch of its life either.
 Allow for fun, spontaneity, and exploration while still knowing that at a certain time at a certain place, you can create a photograph that will put a smile on your face.

 Let’s start with dark skies first.